Post Overview: Insider & money-saving tips on how to enjoy New York City on a budget!

 NYC Hotels on a Budget

 One of the best ways to save money and experience New York City on a budget is by cutting back on accommodation costs.
-There are many incredible and unique hotels in NYC, but spending a few hundred dollars a night can really add up and eat into your entire trip budget.
+There are many incredible and unique hotels in NYC, but spending a few hundred dollars a night can really add up and eat into your entire trip budget, that’s why we have an entire guide to the best affordable NYC hotels and best affordable hotels in Brooklyn under $200 a night!

 One of the best ways to secure more affordable accommodation is to book well in advance for your trip!